 My 2017 children’s picture book, Adriana’s Angels / Los ángeles de Adriana (published separately in English and Spanish; Sparkhouse Family), has a Colombian child protagonist whose family must flee danger.
 And then her new life in Chicago has its troubles too.
 Through it all, her brilliant guardian angels keep attentive watch and help her know she’s held firmly in God’s love.

-There’s a new book!
 Taking a phrase from “Las caras lindas de mi gente negra,” a song celebrating Afro-Latinx beauty, as part of its title, Caras lindas de Colombia / Beautiful Faces of Colombia was released in June 2018.
-I was privileged to provide most of the text to accompany gorgeous, lush photos of Afro-Colombian people and communities by the distinguished photographer Michael Bracey.
+I provided most of the text to accompany gorgeous, lush photos of Afro-Colombian people and communities by the distinguished photographer Michael Bracey.
 We self-published this book, which was beautifully designed by Cindy Grimes Kiple, and its presence in the world makes me deeply happy.